The grant application process explained

 We love to hear how your project went and we want to share your stories

-Cartoon of people being creativeAs a condition of funding we will expect you to provide an end of grant monitoring report and this is an online form similar to the grant application form.
+Cartoon of people being creativeAs a condition of funding, we will expect you to provide an end of grant report when your project is complete or at the end of each year in the case of multi-year grants.

-You will receive a link to your end of grant monitoring report when you receive your grant offer so that you can see what we expect in terms of monitoring prior to accepting your grant award.
+This is available as an online form very similar to the online application form and, should your application for funding be successful, the link to your end of grant report will be sent to you when your grant payment is made so that you can see what we expect in terms of reporting prior to accepting your grant award.

-We expect the form to be completed once your funding is fully spent.
-Submit it with any additional information you may wish to include.
-We are always very pleased to receive photos that we can use in publicity to promote our grants and help us raise funds to support grant making.
+We are always very pleased to receive photos that we can use in publicity to promote our grants and help us raise your profile and additional funds to support grant making.

 We will also require anonymised case studies/individual stories of change.
 This helps tell the human story behind the grants.
 We use these case studies with donors and funders to help them understand the difference that grant funding can make.

 We love you to promote that you have been funded by Two Ridings, so putting our logo on your website and social media posts makes us happy.
-Tweet about us and we will retweet to thousands around the region.
+Tag us in your social media and we with try to reshare it to thousands around the region.

 Top Tips!